 Huaymulai is home to more than thirty children, as well as staff members and their immediate families.
-It is a structure built from the ground up and over the years has been extended upon to accommodate its growing ’family’.
+It is a structure built from the ground up and over the years has been extended upon to accommodate it's growing ’family’.
 With their own intuition and skills, the staff have worked to accommodate everyone and make their living environment as comfortable as possible, but, as with all buildings, disrepair and increasing demands on the space are a continuing issue.
-In the long term, sustainable remodeling of the children's home is required in order to maximise space and provide a basic level of comfort.
+In the long term, sustainable remodelling of the children's home is required in order to maximise space and provide a basic level of comfort.

-As part of that project, an extended Barr Group team have headed out to build a kitchen extension, which will help the home’s support workers cater to Huaymulai’s ever-growing number of inhabitants!
-With only 5 days to complete the build, the team have had a massive task on their hands.
-They have had access to basic building materials and tools, and the team, who have various levels of experience, have made the best use of their time and skills mix to get stuck in and complete the task in hand.
+As part of that project, an extended Barr Group team headed out to build a kitchen extension, which will help the home’s support workers cater to Huaymulai’s ever-growing number of inhabitants!
+With only 5 days to complete the build, the team had a massive task on their hands.
+They had access to basic building materials and tools, and the team, who have various levels of experience, made the best use of their time and skills mix to get stuck in and complete the task in hand.

-Yesterday evening, after a hot and busy day’s build, the team headed over to visit Baan Unrak, where the Barr Group had worked previously.
+After a hot and busy day’s build, the team headed over to visit Baan Unrak, where the Barr Group had worked previously.
 They were greeted with great affection by the 130 children and staff - many of whom remembered the team’s first visits.
 They were treated to a special performance from the children - not an unhugged team member or a dry eye in sight!